EdmundBenedict/lordcephei.github.io/pages/inputsyntax.md

 ### _Purpose_
 {:.no_toc}
-This page defines the syntax of Questaal's input file.
+This manual defines the syntax of Questaal's input file.

 _____________________________________________________________